 - Platinum is exclusionary, bumper-to-bumper coverage that includes all mechanical parts in the event of a mechanical breakdown, except those specifically listed as not covered by Audi.
 Excluded parts are maintenance items such as spark plugs and wiper blades, as well as items such as trim pieces, upholstery and body panels.
 The Platinum plan is the only one that covers “high tech” components, including audio and navigation systems.
 Check with your Audi warranty booklet or Audi dealer for clarification of what other features are included.

-For Audi CPO vehicles, the Audi Vehicle Service Protection plans max out at 8 years/120,000 miles.
+For Audi certified pre-owned (CPO) vehicles, the Audi Vehicle Service Protection plans max out at 8 years/120,000 miles.
 That’s also measured from the vehicle’s original in-service date as a new car, so it means you can buy a maximum of 3 years/58,000 miles added coverage beyond what the CPO vehicle comes with.

 For CPO models, these Audi extended warranties also offer the Powertrain, Gold and Platinum coverage levels, with the same coverage listed for the new-car Vehicle Service Protection plans.
 Though, you don’t have as many deductible choices.